 Phrase lists help identify intents by better understanding context

-A phrase list feature is not an instruction to LUIS to perform strict matching or always label all terms in the phrase list exactly the same.
+A phrase list is not an instruction to LUIS to perform strict matching or always label all terms in the phrase list exactly the same.
 It is simply a hint.
-For example, you could have a phrase list that indicates that "Patti" and "Selma" are names, but LUIS can still use contextual information to recognize that they mean something different in "make a reservation for 2 at patti's diner for dinner" and "give me driving directions to selma, georgia".
+For example, you could have a phrase list that indicates that "Patti" and "Selma" are names, but LUIS can still use contextual information to recognize that they mean something different in "Make a reservation for 2 at Patti's Diner for dinner" and "Find me driving directions to Selma, Georgia".

-When to use phrase lists instead of list entities
+When to use phrase lists versus list entities